 I make them both ways, depending on my mood.
 Sometimes I feel like something really hearty and super dunkable, so I go with a double layered chip.
 Other times, I prefer a lighter chip with a single layer, which gives more of the focus to the dip.

-What to serve with crispy pita chips:
+What to serve with them:

 - Easy hummus recipe